Frequently asked questions

 What if it’s raining?

 Unsafe conditions include extreme wind/gusts and lightning forecasts.
-We follow the Environment Agency advice and will not operate if the river is on a red or yellow warning.
+We follow the Environment Agency's advice and will not operate if the river is on a red or yellow warning.
 You can check river conditions here.

 Must I be able to swim?